Chart Color Schemes

 Health performance in Moonah is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Moonah faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is low at approximately 48% of the total population (~2,842 people), compared to 51.7% in Greater Hobart and a national average of 55.7%.
+Moonah faces significant health challenges, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts, and the rate of private health cover is very low at approximately 48% of the total population (~2,842 people).
+This compares to 51.7% across Greater Hobart and a national average of 55.7%.

-The most common medical conditions are mental health issues (10.7%) and arthritis (8.7%), while 68.2% of residents declare themselves completely clear of medical ailments, compared to 65.5% in Greater Hobart.
-Working-age residents have an above-average prevalence of chronic health conditions.
-The area has 16.0% of residents aged 65 and over (937 people), lower than the 19.9% in Greater Hobart.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 10.7% and 8.7% of residents, respectively, while 68.2% declared themselves as completely clear of medical ailments compared to 65.5% across Greater Hobart.
+Working-age residents show an above average prevalence of chronic health conditions.
+The area has 16.0% of residents aged 65 and over (937 people), which is lower than the 19.9% in Greater Hobart.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health